-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Erick is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Erick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Erick are a mix of both white- and blue-collar jobs.
 Overall, Erick is a city of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Erick who work in law enforcement and fire fighting (21.16%), management occupations (21.16%), and office and administrative support (11.60%).

 The per capita income in Erick in 2022 was $25,357, which is middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $101,428 for a family of four.
 However, Erick contains both very wealthy and poor people as well.
 Erick also has one of the higher rates of people living in poverty in the nation, with 37.23% of its population below the federal poverty line.